SOLLENTE, THE SHROUDED MOTHER

 THE MOTHER’S MERCY

-The verses state that Sollente’s proposal was met with fierce contention by some of her divine peers.
-Ultimately, she was granted the consensus required to carry out her sentence, with one condition: that she’d do it on her own, without the support of the remaining Gods.
+The verses state that Sollente’s proposal was met with fierce contention by some of her divine peers, but somehow she was ultimately successful in obtaining the consensus required to carry out her sentence — with one condition, that she’d do it on her own, without the support of the remaining Gods.

 And so, the then childless and youngest of all the Gods carried out her plan to redeem the Primal Nasivern.

 Spending most of her divine power, Sollente reshaped the Primal Nasivern, breathing souls into their soulless bodies.
 Her breath of life granted life everlasting to the reborn Nasivern — but this was not to be seen as a gift, but rather, as an instrumental part of their redemption.